renderedtext/semaphore-docs-new/source/docs/docker/docker-layer-caching.md

 <img src="/docs/assets/img/docker/docker-layer-caching/registry-pull-graph.png" class="img-responsive img-bordered" alt="Time needed to pull Docker image from registry">

 Note that `local` refers to a local Docker container registry, running inside the build environment.
+This functionality isn't shipped with the environment, and serves only as a base line.
 The images' contents are generated using `/dev/urandom` to avoid any compression which might occur during the push and pull operations.
-These results can be considered to be a worst-case scenario.
+As such, these transfer speeds are not likely to occur, and standard images will have considerably better performance.